Real Estate Marketing Agreement: What You Need to Know

 Since fair market value is part of the agreement, do not accept fees that exceed the value of the services performed.
 Also, fees are not to be accepted for conducting surveys, generating monthly reports, or allowing access to sales meetings.

 If you need help with a real estate marketing agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.